guozanhua/emotient-python/README.md

 ## Examples

 Group objects have similar functionality as media.
-You can create, retrieve, update (Isn't this --> UPLOAD???), delete, and download aggregated analytics for groups.
+You can create, retrieve, update, delete, and download aggregated analytics for groups.

 1. Retrieve all media: